-Another popular exhibit focuses on what it takes to be a Green Bay Packer.
-Hall of fame visitors can compare the physical characteristics of past Green Bay Packers players to their own and see if they have what it takes.
+Another popular exhibit focuses on what it takes to be a member of the Green Bay Packers.
+Hall of Fame visitors can compare the physical characteristics of past Green Bay Packers players to their own and see if they have what it takes.
 Hall of Fame visitors can also see the equipment used and the weekly training exercises required.

 See Related: Fun & Best Things to Do in Madison, Wisconsin

 Address: 1660 E Shore Dr, Green Bay, WI 54302

 The Bay Beach Wildlife Sanctuary’s history is almost a Century old, with the city’s purchase of 250 acres in 1929.
 Originally, the town of Green Bay intended to build a golf course, but concerned citizens convinced the city leaders to create a wildlife sanctuary instead.

 Today, the Bay Beach Wildlife Sanctuary comprises over 600 acres, including a Nature Education Center, an Observation/Rehabilitation Building, a Woodland Building Area, and a theater.
 The Nature Education Center has an estuary room, interactive exhibits, and a library.

 The Bay Beach Wildlife Sanctuary has the state’s second-largest wildlife rehabilitation program, with more than 6,000 animals cared for annually.
 The WLS aims to return many of these injured animals to the wild after rehabilitation.